Mohamed902/Automation-Python-/README.md

 # Careerportal Test Automation

-This repository contains a Python test script using SeleniumBase to automate the following tasks on the MCIT Careers website:
+This repository contains a Python test script using SeleniumBase to automate the following tasks on the carrerportal Careers website:
 1. Register a new candidate
 2. Apply for a job